-The atmospheric effect was computed using three different input models.
-ERA Interim was used in combination with mGlobe toolbox (Mikolaj et al., 2016).
-The gravity effect corresponding to mass transport as modelled by ECMWF Operational was directly obtained from EOST Loading Service (loading.u-strasbg.fr, last access 8 October 2018).
-The third atmospheric model considered here was the ICON 384 global atmospheric model that is utilized in the Atmacs service for computing the gravity effect (atmacs.bkg.bund.de, last access 8 October 2018).
+384 global atmospheric model that is utilized in the Atmacs service (atmacs.bkg.bund.de, last access 8 October 2018).
 In addition to the atmospheric gravity effect, the model surface air pressure, humidity and temperature were extracted to be used in the database (Level 3 products).
 For ERA Interim, the time series were obtained using simple spatial linear interpolation.
 Atmacs provides only the model pressure at AGGO without need for spatial interpolation.
 In case of the EOST products, the pressure time series were obtained after dividing the local contribution by a given conversion factor.
+The model pressure should

+5 pressure time series were obtained after dividing the local contribution by a given conversion factor.
 The model pressure should be used in combination with in-situ observations to refine the total atmospheric gravity effect as described in Mikolaj et al. (2016).

-As shown in Oreiro et al. (2018), the effect of non-tidal ocean loading by storm surges plays a very important role for gravity recordings at AGGO.
-In this study, the corresponding gravity effect was computed using four models with global coverage.
-The ECCO1 (ECCO-JPL), ECCO2 and TUGOm gravity effects were downloaded from the EOST Loading Service (loading.u-strasbg.fr, last access 8 October 2018).
-Additionally, the effect was computed by utilizing the OMCT RL06 model in combination with the mGlobe toolbox.
+To effect of non-tidal ocean loading to gravity variations at AGGO was computed using four models with global coverage.
+The ECCO1 (ECCO-JPL), ECCO2 and TUGOm gravity effects were downloaded from the EOST Loading Service (loading.

+10 u-strasbg.fr, last access 8 October 2018).
+Additionally, the effect was computed by utilizing OMCT RL06 model in combination with mGlobe toolbox.
 The non-tidal loading effect of the Río de La Plata Estuary was modelled after Oreiro et al. (2018).
 Like in the case of hydrological and atmospheric effects, the full spatial resolution of all input models was used for the computation.

 The gravity effect was computed for all components using the highest available temporal resolution.
 The only exception was the hydrological effect where daily data were used.
-This simplification has a minimal effect on gravity as shown in Mikolaj et al. (2016).
+This simplification has a minimal effect on gravity as shown in Mikolaj

+- 15 et al. (2016).
 Hourly Level 3 time series provided in the database were obtained after linear interpolation.
 The comprehensive set of large-scale gravity effects allows for computation of gravity residuals reduced for global hydrological, atmospheric and oceanic signals including minimum-maximum bounds.
 These bounds can be estimated by reducing the gravity residual for all possible combinations of available model.
 This approach presumes that the true large-scale gravity effect is not known and each model is treated as equally accurate.
 The result is shown in Figure 4.
-In black are the residuals reduced for one particular model combination of large-scale effects, namely NOAH025, Atmacs, and ODT model.
+In black are the residuals reduced for one particular - 20 model combination of large-scale effects, namely NOAH025, Atmacs, and ODT model.
 The latter model was chosen because of the efficient reduction of gravity effects of storm surges in the La Plata estuary.
 The residuals reduced for the large-scale gravity effects using all other model combinations are shown in gray (105 combinations in total).
-The uncertainty of large-scale gravity corrections as modelled in this study is discussed in Mikolaj et al. (2019).